 The community college system provides a unique opportunity for young people to experience college and athletics without a significant financial or logistical commitment.
 The ability to attend and compete at your local community college can set the stage for future opportunities that may not have been available otherwise.
 By attending one of our nine institutions, we hope that you find all your expectations to be met.

-San Diego Mesa winner of 2011-12 Chet DeVore Trophy -- San Diego Mesa College has been named the recipient of the 2011-12 Chet DeVore Trophy, which is awarded annually to the Pacific Coast Athletic Conference member college with the most successful men’s and women’s intercollegiate athletic program for the academic year.
+For the third time in the award's six-year existence, Palomar College has earned the Chet DeVore Trophy, emblematic of the Pacific Coast Athletic Conference member college with the most successful men's and women's intercollegiate athletic program for the academic year.

 2009-10 PALOMAR COLLEGE Athletic Director: Scott Cathcart